 The Wadden Agenda organised activities (in small groups) to celebrate the WSWH birthday on 26 June 2020.
 All activities can be found at www.welterbegeburtstag.de

 Denmark´s celebration of the 10 years anniversary of the National Park was influenced also by the situation.
-The celebration in Ribe the 16th of October 2020 was cancelled.
+The open for public celebration in Ribe the 16th of October 2020 is changed to a smaller event for a selected audience and streaming.

 The Oyster Festival (11 to October 12, 2020) was postponed until further notice.

-The Conference on Sustainable Tourism (scheduled for 11 November) was planned as a national wide event, now is restricted to max 150 participants and hopefully will happen at all.
+The Conference on Sustainable Tourism (scheduled for 11 November) was planned as a national wide event, now is restricted to max 150 participants and hopefully will happen at all with streaming..

 Schleswig-Holstein cancelled their annual Symposium on “Nature and Tourism” planned for 12.
 November 2020.